Click on the thumbnail images of the item in the description for a larger picture

 This is a nice original vet bring home piece in excellent condition with original paint.
 It's mostly complete but missing some internal stuff, and the pull tab.
 It looks good and displays very well.

 This is the hardest off all the WWII Italian grenades to find.
-It's all complete only missing the pull tab and the "bang".
-It was repainted years ago, but looks good and will display well.
+It's all complete only missing the bang.
+It's in very nice condition, but the original red paint is worn, yet it looks good and will display well.

 This is an excellent original set showing only very light age and use.